 The Colle System arises after 1.d4 Nf6 2.Nf3 e6 3.e3 and falls under ECO code A46.
-With 190,448 games in the master database, it is one of the most popular opening choice.
+With 3.9 million Lichess games across all rating levels, it is one of the most popular openings.

 History and Notable Players